 A Government Accountability Office (GAO) study reported that approximately two-thirds of CMV drivers experienced some detention time in the past month.
 Drivers reported that this detention time ranged from less than 2 hours to more than 8 hours and could occur at many different types of facilities (i.e., detention time was not restricted to certain facilities).
 Approximately 4 percent of drivers responded that they had driven beyond the legal hours of service (HOS) and misrepresented driving hours in their log books due to detention time.
 The GAO also examined carrier experiences with detention time and found that many had implemented systems to track detention times.
 Carriers reported that approximately 12 percent of deliveries experienced some detention time.

 Long detention or waiting times can adversely affect CMV driver fatigue.
-This research effort is designed to better understand the nature of this problem and to develop strategies or regulations to mitigate driver risks.
-The intent of the study is to seek objective measures of detention time and the extent to which it contributes to drivers violating HOS requirements.
+This research effort was designed to better understand the nature of this problem and to develop strategies or regulations to mitigate driver risks.
+The intent of the study was to seek objective measures of detention time and the extent to which it contributes to drivers violating HOS requirements.

-The output will be a report identifying the nature of the problem of detention or waiting times in the CMV industry.
-This study will also identify any changes in current regulations that would reduce driver wait times and could result in reduced work times for drivers.
-Part of the research effort also includes developing a Phase II.
+The output was a report identifying the nature of the problem of detention or waiting times in the CMV industry.
+Part of the research effort included developing a Phase II.